Cypre55/Rubics-Cube/README.md

 # Read Me
 Hello, I am ChaoticSaint46, a freshman at IIT KGP.
 This is the first-ever project I am hosting.
 It has always been my dream project to make a 3x3 Rubics Cube solver.
 I actually know how to solve the cube blindfolded.
 I would only have to study the cube once and I would generate a 20ish sequence of alphabets and then execute it.
 That is exactly how I want to make this solver.
 I can try my best at coding the algorithm generator, but i need help with the arduino programming.
 For the principle of blindfold solving, please watch the following video: https://www.youtube.com/watch?v=A64Sy4WKiWY&t=130s
+Update: There has been a change of plan.
+The project is just about generating a solution and not actuating the movements

 **Colour Coding**\
 0 == Blue\